-Course Description:
+Extended Course Description:

-Increasingly, Mental Health Professionals across disciplines (including psychiatry) need to be better grounded in the effects of drugs (both licit medications and illicit recreational drugs) on information processing in cognitive, emotional, motivational, perceptual and motor systems in the CNS.
-This course is designed to familiarize senior students in the Mental Health Stream with the basic pharmacological mechanisms by which the Central Nervous System (CNS) processes information, the basic neurotransmitter/receptor/complexes and their neuroanatomical locations and functions, how drugs of abuse impair typical information processing and how medications have been utilized to enhance functioning in individuals affected by common mental disorders.
+Increasingly, Mental Health Professionals across disciplines (including psychiatry) require better grounding in the effects of drugs (both licit medications and illicit recreational drugs) on information processing in cognitive, emotional, motivational, perceptual and motor systems in the CNS.
+This course will familiarize successful senior students in the Mental Health Stream with the basic pharmacological mechanisms by which the Central Nervous System (CNS) processes information.
+More specifically, this course provides a strong background in the basic neurotransmitter/receptor/complexes and their neuroanatomical locations and functions, how drugs of abuse impair typical information processing and how medications have been utilized to enhance functioning in individuals affected by common mental disorders.